doesitscript/PSPesterDashboardKickstarter/README.md

 * [@StevenMurawski] - Devops & Chef enthusiast.
 Co-Author to the  [ReleasePipeline](https://msdn.microsoft.com/en-us/powershell/dsc/whitepapers#the-release-pipeline-model)
 * [@ModelAMSummit] - Automation Summit 2016 put on by @ModelTechSol
 * [@adbertram] - For having a beer with me while we talked working on pipelines.
 Be on the lookout for some of his upcoming Pester work.
+* See [ReleasePipeline On RunAsRadio](http://www.runasradio.com/Shows/Show/469) For more information

 ### Dependencies
 This project makes use of [ReportUnit](http://reportunit.relevantcodes.com/) for reading the NUnit Spec XML from Pester & HTML generation.